information

 Services, Guides, and Information

-Use a discount calculator to see how your savings will increase with each step you take to let rain running off your roof, driveway, or parking lot safely soak into the ground on your property.
+On this page, you can see how your savings will increase with each step you take to let rain running off your roof, driveway, or parking lot safely soak into the ground on your property.
+You will also find instructions on how to measure trees on your property.

 The Percent for Green grant program is open to community groups who would like to complete large-scale green infrastructure projects that provide broad benefits for watershed health and the community.
 Projects usually take about two years to complete.